Mediablaster® Cabinets

 • Hardness of the Abrasive: measured on the Mohs Scale or Mineral Scale for Hardness (this is the standard measure for most abrasives)

-• Frictional Heat: Amount of CFM and blasting pressure used with any delivery type, cubic feet of air per minute used with the delivery type and blasting pressure will determine frictional heat that is constantly changing.
+• Frictional Heat: The amount of CFM and blasting pressure used with any delivery type, cubic feet of air per minute used with the delivery type and blasting pressure will determine frictional heat that is constantly changing.

 • Starting size of the Abrasive: Mused, measured in mesh or grit size, larger abrasives recycle more times and can be used longer as they wear to a finer size.